 BCS 320 Enterprise Networking, Security, and Administration

 Enterprise Networking, Security, and Automation describes the necessary architecture, components, operations, and security considerations required to scale for large, complex networks, including wide area network technologies.
 The course emphasizes network security concepts and introduces network virtualization and automation.
 Students learn how to configure, troubleshoot, and secure enterprise network devices and understand how application programming interfaces and configuration management tools enable network automation.
-Note: Students who have completed BCS 330 or BCS 335 may not receive credit for BCS 320.
 Prerequisite(s): BCS 209 with a C or higher.

 BCS 321 Connecting Networks

 This course discusses the Wide Area Network (WAN) technologies and network services required by converged applications in a complex network.
 The course enables students to understand the selection criteria of network devices and WAN technologies to meet network requirements.
 Students learn how to configure and troubleshoot network devices and resolve common issues with data link protocols.
 Students will also develop the knowledge and skills needed to implement IPSec and virtual private network (VPN) operations in a complex network.
-Note: Students who have completed BCS 330 or BCS 335 may not receive credit for BCS 321.
 Prerequisite(s): BCS 209 with a grade of C or higher